abinit/abinit/doc/tutorial/eph4zpr.md

     6)  idir= 3, ipert=   2, type=symmetric, found=No
 ```

-**symmetric** means that that particular *(idir, ipert)* can be reconstructed by symmetry from the **independent** entries.
+**symmetric** means that that particular *(idir, ipert)* can be reconstructed by symmetry
+from the other **independent** entries.
 All the independent entries should be present and you should get the following message:
-at the end of the output file,
+at the end of the output file:

 ```md
  All the independent perturbations are available
  Done
 ```

-this indicates that our DVDB database is complete in the sense that the EPH code will be able
+This indicates that our DVDB database is complete in the sense that the EPH code will be able
 to reconstruct by symmetry all the 3 [[natom]] perturbations for each $\qq$-qpoint.

 !!! warning

-    If you don't get this message, it means that your DVDB cannot be used by the EPH code.
+    If you don't get this message, the DVDB cannot be used by the EPH code.
     In this case, check carefully your input files and the list of files that have been merged.

 ## Computing the WFK files

-At this point we have all the ingredients required for the phonons and the DFPT potential and we
+At this point we have all the ingredients required for phonons and DFPT potential and we
 can finally start to generate the WFK files.

 For our first NSCF calculation, we use a xxx $\kk$-mesh and XXX bands.